FAQs

 We operate year-round, with accommodations made for severe weather that may include briefly transitioning to telehealth and/or office-based therapy sessions.

-Do you offer telehealth sessions by phone or video?
+Do you offer remote telehealth sessions?

 Will we ride horses in session?